ramda/types/CONTRIBUTING.md

 1. If updating a type, add tests along with it

-2. Make one or more atomic commits.
+1. Make one or more atomic commits.
 Each commit should have a descriptive commit message, wrapped at 72 characters.

-3. Run `npm install` to install needed local dependencies.
+1. Run `npm install` to install needed local dependencies.

-4. Run `npm test` and address any errors.
+1. Run `npm run build` first, then `npm run test` and address any errors.
 Preferably, fix commits in place using `git rebase` or `git commit --amend` to make the changes easier to review and to keep the history tidy.

-5. Push to your fork:
+1. Push to your fork:

         $ git push origin <branch>

-6. Open a pull request.
+2. Open a pull request.

 TODO: Explain the convention for creating types for ramda